Patient Companions at Dana-Farber

 - The cellphone lot has robust cell service, and we encourage you to keep in touch by phone or a video-calling app.
 We know that loved ones are a vital part of the healing process, and we encourage them to electronically join the patient's appointment.

 Restrooms are located on level P1 of the parking garage and you can return at any time to use them after dropping off a patient.
 There are also restroom facilities at Target (1341 Boylston St.) and Star Market (1358 Boylston St.) in the

-Nearby Takeout Food Options
+Nearby Food Options

-- Nearby grocery/takeout options include Target (1341 Boylston St.) and Star Market (1358 Boylston St.).
+- Nearby grocery options include Target (1341 Boylston St.) and Star Market (1358 Boylston St.).

-If the weather is favorable, you may want to consider taking a walk along the nearby Riverway Park.
+In good weather, you may want to consider taking a walk along the nearby Riverway Park.
 Similarly, a limited number of outdoor benches are at

 Joslin Park, located on Brookline Avenue across the street

 from Dana-Farber's Yawkey Center for Cancer Care.
 There are also several suggested walking tours in the Longwood Medical Area that you may find interesting.
 As always, be sure to maintain physical distancing when out in public and stay at least 6 feet away from others.